aFarkas/lazysizes/plugins/bgset/README.md

-#lazysizes bgset extension
+#lazysizes bgset extension - responsive background images

-This simple and small plugin allows you to define multiple background images with a width descriptor, similar to how ``img[srcset]`` works as also art directed images using media queries.
+This simple and small plugin allows you to define multiple background images with a width descriptor, similar to how ``img[srcset]`` works as also art directed images using media queries, similar to how ``picture`` works.

 The extension will then load the best image size for the current viewport and device.
 In case the browser does not support responsive images natively either picturefill, respimage or the [respimg polyfill plugin](../respimg) has to be used: